rhubarbwu/csc209/lectures/lec04/05_makefiles.md

 # Makefiles: Practice

-Provided by Karen Reid from CSC209H1 in Fall 2019, supposedly an assignment from an even older offering of CSC209.
+Provided by Karen Reid from my CSC209H1 in Fall 2019, supposedly an assignment from an even older offering of CSC209.

 ## Makefiles: Practice (1)